exploring self-realization, sacred personhood, and full humanity

 "the truth is a living thing"

-Editor's note: The importance of the instruction offered by Krishnamurti above is of inestimable value.
+Editor's note: The importance of this instruction offered by the mystic teachers is of inestimable value.
 This is true on many counts, but one of special note is featured in the article “the 500 tape-recorded messages from the other side.”
 Therein I discuss the fact that millions on the other side do not understand what is presented in this article.
 So many over there have not yet discovered “the light” within.
-As such, even though they live in Summerland, they drift into various degrees of insanity, and will continue to do so until suffering reaches critical level, prompting one to seek for what Krishnamurti advises.
+As such, even though they live in Summerland, they drift into various degrees of insanity, and will continue to do so until suffering reaches critical level, prompting one to seek for "the true self" and "the light within".

 Why do family members, old friends, and romantic mates drift apart or even abruptly split?